sonhn85/DuckDBExcelAddin/README.md

 This project would not exist without the work of the DuckDB community.

-Special thanks to xlduckdb, which I have used in real-world workflows and which inspired the formula-based integration approach and the xlrange concept.
+Special thanks to xlDuckDB, which I have used in real-world workflows and which inspired the formula-based integration approach and the xlrange concept.

 Additional thanks to: